BingoJYB/Code-Instrumentation-Tool/README.md

 # Code-Instrumentation-Tool

 This code instrumentation tool adds an additional indicator in the assignment for an automatic differentiation (AD) engine to parse.
-It is `dco :: assignment_info(ID)`.
+It is `dco :: assignment_info(id)`.
 This is added on the right-hand side of the assignment with the operator “<<”.
 For example, a code snippet is

 ```c++
 #include <math.h>